See what you've been missing

 - Bait – Yabbie pumps are not easy to use!

-- Travel up north past Makepeace Island (A heart shaped island owned by Richard Branson) to the narrower less busy parts of the river.
+- Travel up north past Makepeace Island (a heart-shaped island owned by Sir Richard Branson) to the narrower, less busy parts of the river.

 - Travel down towards John’s Landing – here the river narrows even more.
 My favorite spot!
 ‘The river of mirrors.’